 “Basing our happiness on our ability to control everything is futile.”

-What we do have control is the way we deal or respond to the situation.
+What we do have control over is the way we deal with or respond to the situation.
 It’s not the unexpected things that shape our life — it’s our reactions.

 5. Dreams Keep Changing

-When I was kid, I had wild dreams — big and scary.
+When I was a kid, I had wild dreams — big and scary.
 I wanted to explore the planet.
 I wanted to visit a fantasy land.
-I wanted to be a superhero, and many other things.
+I wanted to be a superhero.
+And many other things.
 We all have weird dreams we don’t admit.